 You may use a few ways to reduce stud tail.
 It is impossible to remove completely, and being a natural part of a cat, I wouldn’t recommend scrubbing away.

-Degreasing method: You may try using strong degreasing agents such as ‘Groomers Goop’ (oil based) or ‘Progroom degreasing gel’, but do not do more than two applications, as you can do harm when washing possibly open skin.
+Degreasing method: You may try using strong degreasing agents such as ‘Groomers Goop’ (petroleum based) or Dolly Chinny Oil, but do not do more than two applications, as you can do harm when washing possibly open skin.

 Conditioning method: Oil removes oil, right?
 So using a concentrated conditioner may help remove the oils, then shampoo and condition again.